Karppiet/snippet-api/README.md

 ## Written self assesment
 I think this project was succesfull.
 I would give myself 18/20 points.
 The project reflection part of the documentation could be longer and more in depth.
 Also the documentation as a whole could be a bit better.
 Everyting else is working.

+## Timestamps for the video

+00:00 Intro
+00:26 Architecture of the app
+01:15 Demo with Postman
+05:00 Closure and next steps